MaxwellMkondiwa/Mkondiwa/research/index.rst

 Work in progress
 =================

 1. Meta Review of the “Conventional” Crop Varietal Use Evidence for Africa (with Phil Pardey).
-Presented at the SPIA-Gates Foundation Meeting, Washington
+Presented at the SPIA-Gates Foundation Meetin  g, Washington

 2. A Cautionary Political Economy Tale of Large Farm Registration in Malawi